What Does it Take to Be a Technical Education High School Teacher?

 - Marketing Education Teacher

-In 2016, there was an estimated number of 78,700 jobs in the United States for Technical Education High School Teacher.
+There were about 78,700 jobs for Technical Education High School Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Technical Education High School Teacher by 2026.
 The BLS estimates 6,000 yearly job openings in this field.

 The states with the most job growth for Technical Education High School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.